Temple of Music

 Concert hall in Buffalo, New York, U.S.

 Temple of Music at night, photograph, 1901.

 "Temple of Music, Buffalo, N.Y.
 (Where Pres.
 McKinley was shot)," historical postcard.

-The Temple of Music was a concert hall and auditorium built for the Pan-American Exposition which was held in Buffalo, New York in 1901.
-United States President William McKinley was assassinated inside the building on September 6, 1901 by Leon Czolgosz.
+The Temple of Music was a concert hall and auditorium built for the Pan-American Exposition which was held in Buffalo, New York, in 1901.
+United States President William McKinley was shot inside the building on September 6, 1901, by Leon Czolgosz.
 The structure, like most of the other buildings at the exposition, was demolished when the fair ended.

 The building

 The Temple of Music was designed by architects August Esenwein and James A. Johnson for the Pan-American Exhibition, to serve as a concert hall and ceremonial stage.
 It was built at a cost of $85,000 (over $2,800,000 in 2022 dollars).
 It was an eclectic combination of various architectural elements.
 Its major influence was the Italian Renaissance style, and it complied with the Exposition's Board of Architects' overall plan for the exhibition, called the Free Renaissance style.
 Like most of the major structures at this World Fair, the Temple of Music was extensively electrified, both internally and externally.